 Sexing: Ceratobatrachus guentheri are never easily sexable.
 Both sexes may call, although males will call more often.
 Males may call as young as 4-5 months.
 Visually, SILFs are not sexable until 10-12 months of age.
 Male Solomon Island Leaf Frogs tend to be smaller than females, which often appear both longer and wider.
 Males may have 2 visible white lines running parallel on their body - some literature suggests this may be the frog's ureters.
 Breeding conditioned females may have visible eggs when their belly is examined.
 Josh's Frogs sells 2-3 month old juveniles that are not sexable unless otherwise noted.
 Please read our article on Sexing Solomon Island Leaf Frogs for more information.

 Color/Pattern: A very variable leaf litter frog, Ceratobatrachus guentheri are born in a multitude of colors.
 Even siblings can look completely different from each other!
 The base color can range from tan to yellow, orange, and even lime green in some individuals.
 Spots can be visible in some individual SILFS, but generally are not present in any significant numbers, if at all.
 Some frog breeders have attempted to line breed SILFs by color, in an attempt to create more consistantly colored offspring.
-Josh's Frogs does not recommend, support, or endorse line breeding as we believe this leads to weaker captive animals and nature has done a wonderful job of creating an amazing variation in color and pattern of poison dart frogs already.
+Josh's Frogs does not recommend, support, or endorse line breeding as we believe this leads to weaker captive animals and nature has done a wonderful job of creating an amazing variation in color and pattern already.

 Social Behavior: Solomon Island Leaf Frogs do fine raised together in groups when young, as long as enough space is provided.
 Josh's Frogs recommends approximately 5 gallons per frog.
 As they reach sexual maturity at 10-12 months of age, the social dynamic in a group of Ceratobatrachus guentheri may change, and the frogs are best housed in pairs, and providing with about 20 gallons of space per frog.
 Female SILFS may fight with each other over a mate.
 For that reason, many breeders recommend keeping Solomon Island Leaf Frogs in pairs as adults.
 Josh's Frogs strongly recommends against housing different species/morphs of frogs - for the health of your pets, please avoid mxing!
 Josh's Frogs recommends purchasing multiple frogs if you are interested in breeding them – this greatly increases the chances of getting a pair.